adaoraeneje/lagosluxe-website/README.md

 ##  About the Project

-**LagosLuxe** is more than a hotel booking site — it's a luxury lifestyle experience.
-This project was created to demonstrate the implementation of a modern, responsive, multi-page front-end website using HTML and CSS only (with a sprinkle of animation and interactivity).

-Whether you're a tourist, business traveler, or local resident, LagosLuxe gives users a premium platform to explore hotels, get concierge services, and access lifestyle content all in one place.

-This project demonstrates:
+###  Case Study: LagosLuxe – Elevating the Luxury Hotel Booking Experience

+ ####  Overview
+LagosLuxe is a responsive, front-end hotel booking website built with HTML, CSS, and a touch of JavaScript (Swiper.js).
+It was designed to offer users a premium, visually immersive experience for discovering and booking luxury hotels in Lagos, Nigeria.

+This project was developed as part of my portfolio to showcase not just technical skills, but also my understanding of user interface design, responsive development, and project structuring using Git and GitHub.

+####  Problem Statement
+Travelers and locals looking for luxury hotel stays in Lagos often struggle to find platforms that feel truly premium, trustworthy, and user-friendly.
+Many existing websites are cluttered, outdated, or not optimized for mobile — creating friction in an experience that should feel seamless and indulgent.

+####  Goal
+To design and build a modern, elegant, and responsive website that captures the essence of luxury, offers intuitive navigation, and provides core features like booking, service information, and a contact form — all without any backend.

+####  My Role
+- UI/UX Designer
+- Front-End Developer
+- Git/GitHub Workflow Manager

+####  Tools & Technologies
-- Semantic HTML structure
+- **HTML5** – Semantic structure and accessibility
-- Modern CSS styling and layout techniques
-- Clean folder organization
-- Git version control
-- Personal branding and UI/UX attention
+- **CSS3** – Styling, grid/flexbox layouts, animations, media queries
+- **Swiper.js** – Image slider for homepage hero
+- **Google Fonts** – Typography for luxury branding
+- **VS Code** – Development environment
+- **Git & GitHub** – Version control and project hosting
+- **GitHub Pages** – Live deployment

 ---

 ##  Key Features

-- ** Fully Responsive Design**: Mobile, tablet, and desktop support using media queries
+- ** Responsive Design** – Tailored layout for mobile, tablet, and desktop using media queries
-- ** Booking Form**: Form to select check-in/check-out dates, room types, and preferences
+- ** Booking Page** – Clean, styled form for check-in/check-out with room options
+- ** Services Page** – Showcases concierge and hotel services with icons and structure
-- ** Blog Page**: Layout ready for lifestyle or travel blog content
+- ** Blog Layout** – Placeholder design for lifestyle/travel blog content
-- ** Contact Form**: Accessible and styled inquiry form
+- ** Contact Form** – Accessible and styled inquiry form
-- ** Homepage Animation**: Swiper.js-powered image slider
-- ** Login & Signup Pages**: Simple styled front-end auth pages
+- ** Auth Pages** – Simple, styled login/signup mockups
-- ** Component Reusability**: Consistent button, layout, and section structure
-- ** Elegant Branding**: Visual identity that reflects a luxury hotel brand
+- ** Branding** – Elegant color palette and luxury fonts for visual identity

+---

+##  Outcome & Results

+- ✅ Fully functional static front-end website
+- ✅ Mobile-first and responsive across devices
+- ✅ Clean file structure and organized codebase
+- ✅ Strong portfolio addition to demonstrate visual + technical frontend skills

+---

+##  Reflection

+Building **LagosLuxe** pushed me to balance **aesthetic elegance with technical precision**.
+From ensuring responsive breakpoints to selecting a font that reflects luxury, every design decision was intentional.
+I also sharpened my Git workflow by tracking progress and managing updates through the command line.

+This project solidified my foundation in front-end development and showed me the power of **storytelling through design**.

+---

 ---

 ##  Screenshots